Fade2D Documentation pages v2.16.8

 Returns

-a pointer to the ConstraintSegment2 between p0 and p1 or NULL if the segment is not a constraint edge (or dead because it has been splitted)
+A pointer to the ConstraintSegment2 between p0 and p1, or NULL if the segment is not a constraint edge of the triangulation (or is dead because it has been split).

 ◆ getConvexHull()